sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 zoekt-webserver-0           /sbin/tini -- /bin/sh -c z ...
 Up (healthy)> docker-compose ps
 ```

-7. Browse to your Sourcegraph deployment, login and verify your existing configuration has been restored
+</pre>7.
+Browse to your Sourcegraph deployment, login and verify your existing configuration has been restored</pre>

 ### Monitoring